 What is often mistaken for neuropathy?

-Several conditions are often mistaken for neuropathy because they have similar symptoms.
-Carpal Tunnel Syndrome causes numbness, tingling, and weakness in the hand and wrist, which can feel like neuropathy.
-A pinched nerve in the neck or back can lead to pain, tingling, or numbness in your arms or legs, similar to neuropathy.
+Several conditions are often misdiagnosed as neuropathy because they share similar symptoms.
+Carpal Tunnel Syndrome causes numbness, tingling, and weakness in the hand and wrist.
+A pinched nerve in the neck or back can cause pain, tingling, or numbness in the arms or legs.

 Fibromyalgia causes widespread pain and tenderness, which can feel like the discomfort caused by neuropathy.
 MS can cause nerve damage that leads to numbness and weakness, which may be confused with neuropathy.
 These conditions can mimic neuropathy symptoms, so getting a proper diagnosis from a doctor is essential.